 Once you've submitted your application, you should receive a Social Security card in six to 12 weeks.
-It may take substantially longer to process your application if your child is one year of age or older, because the SSA will contact your state's department of vital statistics to confirm that the birth certificate you have provided is valid.
+It might take substantially longer to process your application if your child is one year of age or older, because the SSA will contact your state's department of vital statistics to confirm that the birth certificate you have provided is valid.

-To apply for one, complete IRS Form W-7A, Application for Taxpayer Identification Number for Pending U.S. Adoptions.
+To apply for an ATIN, complete IRS Form W-7A, Application for Taxpayer Identification Number for Pending U.S. Adoptions.
+Once you've submitted the application, it takes about four to eight weeks to get the ATIN.
 The ATIN will be valid for only two years, at which point you can extend it if your child's adoption is still not final.
 Once the adoption is final, you must stop using the ATIN and get a Social Security number for your child following the process described above.

 If you are adopting a child from another country, you will have to wait until the adoption is final and your child has entered the United States before you can obtain a Social Security number for your child.
 Once that happens, you can use the process described above.